Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Istanbul is without a doubt one of the great cities of the world.
 It is ancient Byzantium & Constantinople, the largest city in Europe, home of the Aya Sofya (Hagia Sophia), and the only metropolis in the world to straddle two continents.

 But what does this all mean to a 4 and 5 year old?
 Not much, really, but visiting Istanbul with kids was eyeopening, for both us and are little ones.
-I had personally been to Turkey twice before on my own, but Istanbul with children was a completely different experience, and it was really interesting for us and our kids to compare it to our family trip to Oman just before it, and Amalfi Coast, Italy just after it.
+I had personally been to Turkey twice before on my own, riding sleeper trains around Turkey and exploring different parts of the country, but visiting Istanbul with children was a different experience altogether.

 If you’re reading this, chances are that you are a parent, and you know that when traveling with kids, you notice completely different things about a place, often because your kids do.
 For Istanbul, three things in particular stood out for our family: the sheer number of cats in the city, the kindness complete strangers in this city showed toward our kids throughout our trip, and all the fun ways to get around the city.
 I’ll elaborate on all these points below.